econia-labs/econia/src/move/econia/doc/market.md

 * <code>max_base</code>: Maximum base asset units to be traded by taker, either received or traded away.
 * <code>min_quote</code>: Minimum quote asset units to be traded by taker, either received or traded away.
-Exclusive of fees: refers to the net change in taker's quote holdings after the match.
+Refers to the net change in taker's quote holdings after matching and fees.
 * <code>max_quote</code>: Maximum quote asset units to be traded by taker, either received or traded away.
-Exclusive of fees: refers to the net change in taker's quote holdings after the match.
+Refers to the net change in taker's quote holdings after matching and fees.
 * <code>limit_price</code>: If direction is <code><a href="market.md#0xc0deb00c_market_BUY">BUY</a></code>, the price above which
 matching should halt.
 If direction is <code><a href="market.md#0xc0deb00c_market_SELL">SELL</a></code>, the price below which matching should halt.
 Can be passed as <code><a href="market.md#0xc0deb00c_market_HI_PRICE">HI_PRICE</a></code> if a